kube-queue/kube-queue/README.md

 job2-worker-1   1/1     Running     0          21s
 ```

-5.3 Finally, the state of the two jobs are Succeeded.
+5.3 Finally, the state of the two jobs are `Succeeded`.
 ```shell
 $ kubectl get tfjob
 NAME   STATE       AGE